0bp/Screenlapse/README.md

 ![Screenshot](https://raw.github.com/0bp/Screenlapse/master/Assets/screenshots/screenshot-1.png)

-Schedules screenshots of application windows to create timelapse animations of applications.
-If you select more that one window every single screenshot will contain all selected windows side by side.
+Takes screenshots of 1-n application windows every few seconds.
+If you select more than one window every single screenshot will contain all selected windows side by side.